 Eventually, however, McCarthyism ran out of steam.
 Though evidence has shown that the US had indeed been severely penetrated by Soviet spies, McCarthy’s campaign of terror did not last as long as some feared.

 The first was the Army-McCarthy hearings, with dealt with his conduct while investigating the spread of Communism into the army.
 The hearing was televised and got a huge amount of publicity, and the revelations about McCarthy’s overzealous methods contributed hugely to his fall from grace.

 The second was the suicide of Senator Lester Hunt in June.
 An outspoken critic of McCarthyism, Hunt was preparing to stand for re-election when McCarthy’s supporters attempted to blackmail him out of it by threatening to arrest and publicly prosecute his son over allegations of homosexuality.

-After being bullied like this for months, Hunt cracked and killed himself.
+After being bullied like this for months, Hunt cracked in despair and committed suicide.
 Unsurprisingly, when details of this came to light, it meant the end for McCarthy.
-In December 1954 the Senate passed a vote to censure him for his actions, and he died of suspected alcoholism three years later.
+In December 1954, the US Senate passed a vote to censure him for his actions, and he died of suspected alcoholism three years later.